top of page

 Susie Collingbourne

 I studied English Literature and Language at University before working in publishing in Edinburgh and London.
 I’m drawn to art for similar reasons that I love books: escapism, imagination and a shared connection.
-I’ve always been creative, and that has manifested itself in many different ways throughout my life.
-I find the process of creating something beautiful, or something which will capture a spark of shared connection, deeply satisfying.

 • Instagram